 - The frequency of contacting Florida residents is limited to no more than 3 messages or calls per day regarding the same subject matter or issue

 - PEWC must be obtained before sending any commercial or marketing-based messaging

-Becoming law in 2018 to protect privacy and personal data, General Data Protection Regulation (GDPR) applies to any country that wants to do business with the European Union or use its citizens’ personal data.
+Put into law in 2018, to protect privacy and personal data, General Data Protection Regulation (GDPR) applies to any country that wants to do business in the European Union or use its citizens’ personal data.